Title: Section 415.19 - Infection control

 (c) 20.15 percent, representing the highest Regional Economic Development Council average COVID-19 positivity rate, as reported to the Department, during the periods April 26, 2020 through May 20, 2020 and January 3, 2021 through January 31, 2021.

-(3) In order to maximize the shelf life of stockpiled inventory, providers should follow the appropriate storage conditions as outlined by manufacturers and inventory should be rotated through regular usage and replace what has been used in order to ensure a consistent readiness level, and expired products should be disposed of when their expiration date has passed.
+(5) In order to maximize the shelf life of stockpiled inventory, providers should follow the appropriate storage conditions as outlined by manufacturers, and providers are strongly encouraged to rotate inventory through regular usage and replace what has been used in order to ensure a consistent readiness level and reduce waste.
+Expired products should be disposed of when their expiration date has passed.
 Expired products shall not be used to comply with the stockpile requirement set forth in paragraph (1) of this subdivision.

 VOLUME C (Title 10)